Cpl. Marvin Clement Harris

 Arriving in San Francisco, the soldiers

 were ferried to Ft.
 McDowell on Angel

-Island.
+M. Coxe.
 On the island, the

 soldiers were given physicals and

-inoculated for tropical diseases.
-Those
+inoculated for tropical diseases by the

-with health issues were released from
+Those men with minor health issues were

-At Kabu, C Company's tanks were hidden in brush.
+At Cabu, C Company's tanks were hidden in brush.
 The Japanese troops passed the tanks for three hours without knowing that they were there.
 While the troops passed, Lt.
 William Gentry was on his radio describing what he was seeing.
 It was only when a Japanese soldier tried take a short cut through the brush, that his tank was hidden in, that the tanks were discovered.
 The tanks turned on their sirens and opened up on the Japanese.
 They then fell back to Cabanatuan.

 C Company was re-supplied and withdrew to Baluiag where the tanks encountered Japanese troops and ten tanks.
 It was at Baluiag that C Company's tanks won the first tank battle victory of World War II against enemy tanks.
 After the battle, C Company made its way south.
 When it entered Cabanatuan, it found the barrio filled with Japanese guns and other equipment.
 The tank company destroyed as much of the equipment as it could before proceeding south.